JetBrains/Qodana/topics/global-configuration.md

 ## How the global configuration works

 YAML-formatted configuration files are saved in project directories of VCS repositories.
-Using [CI/CD pipelines](ci.md), an uploader tool run using a [configuration token](#Configuration+token) you can send these files to Qodana Cloud.
+Using [CI/CD pipelines](ci.md), an uploader tool run using a [access token](#Access+token) you can send these files to Qodana Cloud.
-This lets global configurations become connected to Qodana Cloud projects; during project analyses, %product% linters obtain global configuration and use it as a base configuration.
+This lets global configurations become connected to Qodana Cloud projects; during project analyses, %product% linters obtain global configuration for use.

 You can use each global configuration for several projects within a single Qodana Cloud [organization](cloud-organizations.topic).
 Each organization can have one or multiple global configurations, whereas each project